-- HIV is found in brain in macrophages, microglia, and multinucleated giant cells.
+- HIV is found in brain in macrophages, microglia, and multinucleated giant cells especially of the deep white matter, basal ganglia, and brain stem.

 - Prevalence 2% for HAD, 12% for mild neurocognitive disorder, and 33% for asymptomatic neurocognitive impairment.